scrtlabs/SecretNetwork/docs/validators_and_full_nodes/migrate-a-vlidator.md

-# How to migrate a validator
+# How to migrate a validator to a new server

 Please make sure you [backup your validator](/docs/validators_and_full_nodes/backup-a-validator.md) before you migrate it.